-The Plan Change adopts the identification of parts of the Site (potential flood channels) within the PSDP Plains Flood Management Area.
+Parts of the Site (potential flood channels) are within the SPRDP Plains Flood Management Area.
 All dwellings will have an appropriate floor level above the 200 year Average Return Interval (ARI) design flood level, as required by the SPRDP rules.